SorawitSakarin/upskillscenter/README.md

 - Firebase Hosting

 Note: This repository is based on my real work, but please note that the code and data here are for demonstration purposes and may not reflect the actual production environment.

+## Heading 2

+This is some text with a larger font size:

+<span style="font-size:larger;">This text has a larger font size.</span>

+You can adjust the size further using HTML tags:

+<span style="font-size:20px;">This text has a custom font size of 20 pixels.</span>